xephora/Threat-Remediation-Scripts/Threat-Track/ChunkiPWS/readme.md

 ### Description:

-A victim watches a video and is lured into downloading a malicious installation package from mediafire.com.
-When ChunkiPWS is executed, the password stealer collects credentials and gathers operating system and software information.
-This information is then uploaded to a remote server using a POST request.
-Persistence is set as a scheduled task which periodically runs AutoIT scripts.
-ChunkiPWS was named after its enormous size of its installation package.
+A victim visits a video streaming platform that entices the victim into downloading a malicious installation package.
+All of the installation packages appear to have came from mediafire.
+When the installation package runs Chunki Password Stealer (ChunkiPWS) executes.
+The stealer, extracts victim's browser data, credentials and OS information gathering.
+The collected information is then uploaded to a remote server.
+Persistence is set as a scheduled tasks that periodically executes Autoit scripts.
+The name ChunkiPWS was given due to its file size of the installation package.

 ### Sample Analysis
 https://app.any.run/tasks/a5d03b82-b444-4849-b9ac-6a68a4a507b1/